-I. PURPOSE AND SCOPE School the reany is about red-price meal and free milk eligibility in ol Lunch Act (NSLA) (42 USC 1751 et. egulations implementing those Acts is conformation disclosed by the acknowledge and agree that children's free and rt Name of Receiving Agency) formation obtained under provisions of the Richard B. Russell National seq.) or Child Nutrition Act of 1966 (42 USC 1771 et. seq.)
-(CNA) and infidential information.
-This Agreement is intended to ensure that to the to to the (Insert Name of Receiving Agency) ice meals or free milk will be used only for purposes specified in this and the (Insert Name of Receiving Agency) recog ized disclosures of this eligibility information.
+I. PURPOSE AND SCOPE

+and acknowl edge and agree that children's free a and (Insert Name of LEA) (Insert Name of R eceiving Agency) reduced-price meal and free milk eligibility information obtained und er provisio ns of the Richard B. Russell Nation nal School Lunch Act (NSLA) (42 U SC 1751 et. seq.) or Ch nild Nutrition Act of 196 6 (42 USC 1771 et. seq.)
+(CNA) a ınd the regulations implementing the se Acts is confidential information.
+This Agr reement is intended to ensure the hat any information disclosed by t he to the (Insert Name of L EA Agency) (Insert Name of Receiving Agency) about children eligible for free c or reduced-price meals or free milk will be use d only for purposes specified in the his Agreement and that the and the (Insert Name of LEA) (Insert Name e of Receiving Agency)

+recognize that there are penalties for unauthorized disclosures of this eligibility information.

 II.
+AUTHORITY

-AUTHORITY price Excepthe di and the the co meal or free milk eligibility information to pt that, the parent/guardian must be provisclosure for identifying children eligible ne Sooner Care program.
-Additionally, the consent of children's parents/guardians must be sooner to children's parents/guardians/guardians/guardians/guardians/guardians/guardian y authorized to administer the following program(s) and that information paren (6)(D not to ntal consent.
-Parental consent must be o ()(ii) specifies that for state Medicaid or S () have information disclosed.
-Social se rtain programs may receive children's eligibility status only, without btained to disclose any additional eligibility information.
-Section 9(b) Sooner Care, parents must be notified and given the opportunity to elect curity numbers may only be disclosed if households are given notice their social security numbers as required by Sec.
+Section 9(b)(6)(A) of the NSLA (42 USC 1758[b][6][A]) authorizes the limited disclosure of children's free or reducedprice meal or free milk eligibility information to specific programs or individuals without prior parent/guardian consent.
+Except that, the parent/guardian must be provided the opportunity to decline to share eligibility information prior to the disclosure for identifying children eligible for benefits under or enrolling children in the state Medicaid program and the Sooner Care program.
+Additionally, the statute specifies that, for any disclosures not authorized by the statute, the consent of children's parents/guardians must be obtained prior to the disclosure.

+The receiving agency certifies that it is currently authorized to administer the following program(s) and that information requested will only be used by the program(s) indicated.

+NOTE: Section 9(b)(6)(A) specifies that certain programs may receive children's eligibility status only, without parental consent.
+Parental consent must be obtained to disclose any additional eligibility information.
+Section 9(b) (6)(D)(ii) specifies that for state Medicaid or Sooner Care, parents must be notified and given the opportunity to elect not to have information disclosed.
+Social security numbers may only be disclosed if households are given notice of the disclosure and the uses to be made of their social security numbers as required by Sec.
 7 of the Privacy Act.

 III.
-RESPONSIBILITIES (Insert Name of LEA) will:

-- When required, secure parents/guardians consent prior to any disclosure not authorized by the NSLA or any regulations under that act, unless prior consent is secured by the receiving agency and made available to the LEA. - For state Medicaid and Sooner Care, notify parents/guardians of potential disclosures and provide the opportunity for parents/guardians to elect not to have information disclosed. - Disclose eligibility information only to persons directly connected to the administration or enforcement of programs authorized access under the NSLA or regulations under the Act or to programs or services for which parents/ guardians gave consent.
+RESPONSIBILITIES

 will:

-(Inse rt Name of Receiving Official)
+(Insert Name of LEA) When required, secure parents/guardians consent prior to any disclosure not authorized by the NSLA or any regulations under that act, unless prior consent is secured by the receiving agency and made available to the LEA.

+• For state Medicaid and Sooner Care, notify parents/guardians of potential disclosures and provide the opportunity for parents/guardians to elect not to have information disclosed.

-En sure that only persons who are directly connected with the administration or enforcement of the and whose job responsibilities require use of
+• Disclose eligibility information only to persons directly connected to the administration or enforcement of programs authorized access under the NSLA or regulations under the Act or to programs or services for which parents/ guardians gave consent.

+will:

-the (Insert Name of the Program) e eligibility information will have access to children's eligibility information:
+Ensure that only persons who are directly connected with the administration or enforcement of the and whose job responsibilities require use of the eligibility information will have access to children's eligibility information:

-Spo ecify by name(s) or title(s):